moah0911/Auranic/README.md

 2. Select your project
 3. Go to Project Settings > Database
 4. Find the "Connection string" section
+5. Choose one of these options:
+   - **Direct Connection (Recommended)**: Select "URI + Connection Pooling" format
-5. Select "URI" format
+   - **Alternative**: Select "URI" format
-6. Copy the connection string and replace `[YOUR-PASSWORD]` with your database password
+6. Copy the connection string and replace the password placeholder with your database password

+### Troubleshooting Connection Issues

+If you encounter network errors (like ENETUNREACH):

+1. Try the direct connection format with connection pooling first
+2. Make sure your hosting provider allows outbound connections to Supabase
+3. Check if there are any firewall rules blocking the connection
+4. Verify that your database password doesn't contain special characters that need URL encoding

 If `DATABASE_URL` is not provided, the application will run in a limited mode where database operations will fail.
 This is fine for development and testing the UI, but not suitable for production use.